Leonetta Cecchi Pieraccini: First solo exhibitions. Critical reactions

-Through the 1920s her work continued to appear at exhibitions in Rome, notably at the Art Biennale exhibitions held at Rome in 1921 and 1923.
+Through the 1920s her work continued to appear at exhibitions in Rome, notably at the Art Biennale exhibitions held in Rome in 1921 and 1923.
 The second of these included two of Pieraccini's "oval portraits" of women, featuring Andriulli Peruzzi and Rosina Pisaneschi, the wife of the writer-commentator Alberto Spaini.
-These two portraits were picked out for special commendation by Ugo Ojetti who wrote in Corriere della Sera that "Leonetta Cecchi Pieraccini presents portraits that draw their appeal from a rare blend of power and precision.
+These two portraits were picked out for special commendation by Ugo Ojetti, who wrote in Corriere della Sera that "Leonetta Cecchi Pieraccini presents portraits that draw their appeal from a rare blend of power and precision.
 She manages to combine a freshness of tone with a necessary architectural structure and a vivacity of interpretation".

 A permanent home in Rome: More networking: More success

-During 1924 the Cecchis relocated again, this time to a more permanent home in the city centre.
-Their fifth floor apartment along the Corso d'Italia enjoyed a fine view over the Villa Borghese: it quickly became a meeting place for members of Rome's literary (and artistic) community, and on occasion a source of help and support for friends who found themselves in need.
+In 1924, the Cecchis relocated again, this time to a more permanent home in the city centre.
+Their fifth-floor apartment along the Corso d'Italia enjoyed a fine view over the Villa Borghese: it quickly became a meeting place for members of Rome's literary (and artistic) community, and on occasion a source of help and support for friends who found themselves in need.
 Despite its central location, there was space in the substantial apartment for an "Open Sunday" to be held each week for members of the Cecchis' social circle who lived in Rome or who found themselves visiting the capital.
 Those who had been regular guests at the Via Nomentana apartment before 1916 were still on the list, which continued to grow during the later 1920s, the 1930s, and beyond.
 Younger recruits included Nino Rota, Leo Longanesi, Vitaliano Brancati, Mino Maccari and Elsa Morante.
 Many of the regulars became portrait subjects for Leonetta, including Cesare Pascarella, Massimo Bontempelli, Mario Praz, Riccardo Bacchelli, Giuseppe Ungaretti, Vincenzo Cardarelli, Alberto Moravia, Roberto Longhi and Anna Banti.
 Of course, the member of the circle whose image she reproduced most frequently, both in drawings and in paintings, was none of these: it was Emilio Cecchi.